 Support for your assertions must be specific.
 In what specific circumstances was Uncle Jim courageous?
 How exactly do his actions indicate he is courageous?

 Your paragraphs need to be a balance between references to the text and an explanation as to how they support your analysis.
-A lawyer will not just hold up an evidence bag containing a bloody knife with fingerprints, she will also explain how this evidence points to the plaintiff’s guilt.
-You too will need to provide evidence for your assertions, but will also need to provide an explanation as to how this evidence supports your assertions.
+A lawyer will not just hold up an evidence bag containing a bloody knife with fingerprints.
+She will also explain how this evidence points to the plaintiff’s guilt.
+You too will need to provide evidence for your assertions, but you will also need to provide an explanation as to how this evidence supports your assertions.

 There are two basic approaches to organizing your essay: block and point-by-point.